 They may need help getting out of a chair, out of a bathtub, or up from the toilet.
 Getting in or out of a car or simply getting up in the morning and out of bed can be difficult and could put them (and you!) at risk if these are not done correctly.

-This Elizz article will outline what to consider when someone needs help standing up or getting up from a toilet seat, a bed, a chair, etc., and will outline for you, the caregiver, how to offer assistance effectively so you both remain safe.
+This article will outline what to consider when someone needs help standing up or getting up from a toilet seat, a bed, a chair, etc., and will provide tips for you, the caregiver, for how to offer assistance so that you both remain safe.